iammarsel/realtime-int-tracker/README.md

 1. Clone this project
 2. Install Python and required dependencing through pip, which are tkinter, matplotlib, numpy, customtkinter
-3. Run the application and input the required data, including IP, username, password, and the update time.
+3. Run the realtime_int_tracker_final.py file and input the required data, including IP, username, password, and the update time.
 ## How to tweak this project for your own uses

 Connect the same way as shown in the demo!